Arium Waiver Program

 Albany, NY, 12203

-Please upload your proof of coverage at leasetrack.ai/renters.
-LeaseTrack will notify you and your property manager once all information is received and you are compliant with your lease requirements.
-Please do not bring your evidence of insurance to the leasing office since LeaseTrack is managing this process.
+LeaseTrack will notify you and your community once all information is received, and you are compliant with your lease requirements.

-If your policy expires and you wish to renew that coverage, you will need to send an updated proof of coverage directly to LeaseTrack at www.leasetrack.ai/renters.
+If your policy expires, you will need to send an updated proof of coverage directly to LeaseTrack at www.leasetrack.ai/renters.
 LeaseTrack will update your compliance and notify your property manager.

-If your policy lapses during your lease for any reason (non-payment or it was canceled), you will automatically be enrolled in the waiver program and will be charged a monthly fee for the program.
+If your policy lapses during your lease for any reason (non-payment or it was canceled), LeaseTrack will enroll your unit in the liability waiver program and you will be charged a monthly fee for the program.

 If you change carriers or replace your policy during your lease, you can upload the new proof of coverage directly at www.leasetrack.ai/renters.
-LeaseTrack will update your compliance and notify your property manager.
+LeaseTrack will update your compliance and notify your community.

-Your community has outsourced all insurance tracking and management to LeaseTrack.
-As such, all insurance information or questions must be submitted to LeaseTrack directly and they will update your landlord and/or property manager with your information.
+Your community has outsourced all renters insurance tracking and management to LeaseTrack.
+As such, all rental insurance information or questions must be submitted to LeaseTrack directly and they will update your community with your information.

 Coverages

-Under the waiver program, the landlord agrees to waive rights to pursue any claim against an enrolled resident with respect to losses resulting from any direct physical loss or damage to:
+Under the liability waiver program, the landlord agrees to waive rights to pursue any claim against a resident of an enrolled unit with respect to losses resulting from any direct physical loss or damage to:

-• The building or other property of the landlord contained within the building, up to a maximum of $100,000; and
+• The building or other property of the landlord contained within the building, up to a maximum of $100,000

-in either case, that is caused by an accident within the rental unit due to such enrolled resident’s negligent acts, omissions or accidents that result in the following perils:
+in either case, that is caused by an accident within the enrolled rental unit due to such resident’s negligent acts, omissions or accidents that result in the following covered perils (“Waiver Perils”):

 • Burglary;